cmscom/netvis/docs/source/index.rst

     # Get HTML as string for embedding
     html = plotter.export_html()

+**One-Click Download Button**: When viewing a graph in JupyterLab, click the download button (top-right corner) to instantly save the visualization as an HTML file.

 **Note**: NetVis uses a MIME renderer that works automatically in JupyterLab 3.x and 4.x.
 Manual extension enabling is not required.